History of football in India

-The history of football in India is a long and detailed one, as it was the national sport at one time.
-The impetus for this was to unify the Indian Army.
-There is evidence for refereed between a team of football games being played in the Indian Army since at least 1949.
+The history of football in India has been going ever since the mid 1800's.
+It was the national sport of India at one point.
 India is home to some of the oldest football clubs in the world, and the world's third oldest competition, the Durand Cup.
-There was a time when football in India was highly celebrated.
+Football in India was highly celebrated at its peak.
 The Indian football outfit was called the "Brazilians of Asia".

 1800s

 Football was introduced to India by British soldiers in the mid-nineteenth century.
 It spread because of the efforts of Nagendra Prasad Sarbadhikari.
 In 1888 the Durand Cup was founded by then India's Foreign Secretary, Mortimer Durand at Shimla, India.
 The Durand Cup is the third oldest football competition behind the FA Cup and the Scottish Cup.
 It was initiated, as a recreation for British troops stationed in India.
-Royal Scots Fusiliers won the first edition of the cup by beating Highland Light Infantry 2–1 in the Final.
-In 1893 the IFA Shield was founded as the fourth oldest trophy in the world.
+Royal Scots Fusiliers won the first edition of the cup by beating Highland Light Infantry 2–1 in the final.
+In 1893, the IFA Shield was founded as the fourth oldest trophy in the world.
 Calcutta, then capital of British India, soon became the hub of Indian football.
 Sarada FC was the oldest Indian football club.

 Calcutta FC was the first club to be established in 1872.
 Other early clubs include Dalhousie Club, Traders Club and Naval Volunteers Club.

 In 1889 India's oldest current team Mohun Bagan A.C. was founded as "Mohun Bagan Sporting Club".
 This was the first club to be under the rule of the army.
 Both Hindus and Muslims players played in it.
 Several football clubs like Calcutta FC, Sovabazar and Aryan Club were established in Calcutta during the 1890s.
+Mohammedan Sporting Club was established in 1891.
 Tournaments like the Gladstone Cup, Trades Cup and Cooch Behar Cup also started around this time.
 R B Ferguson Football Club was established on February 20, 1899 in Thrissur, Kerala and it was the oldest football club in the southern part of India.
 The club was named after the Kochi Police Superintendent, R B Ferguson.
 The club was famed by the nickname Young Men's Football Club and played a huge role in promoting football in Kerala during the early 1900s.

-The first Indian Federation, the Indian Football Association, was founded in 1893 but did not have a single Indian on its board other than.
+The first Indian Federation, the Indian Football Association, was founded in 1893 but did not have a single Indian on its board.